harrislab-brown/IMpack/README.md

 | LSM6DSO32 (gyro.) | 6.66 | 1.44 | +/- 2000 deg/s | 16 |
 | ADXL373 | 5.12 | 2.56 | +/- 400 g | 12 |

 The frequency responses of each of 10 IMpack test units are shown in the plots below for data gathered from each IMU chip on the PCB.
-More details regarding the test setup will be available soon in the accompanying publication.
+More details regarding the test setup are available in the accompanying publication (pre-print in the article directory).
 The raw testing data are available in the data directory.

 <p align="center">
   <img src="https://github.com/johntantolik/IMpack/blob/main/assets/response.png" width="1000">